andre-ortega/drega/README.md

 # drega.dev

 I always wanted a website, now I have one.
 No wordpress, no squarespace, no nonsense!
+Instead, all code that I understand and created.

-This ExpressJS app is currently deployed at [drega.dev](http://www.drega.dev), displaying my software development portfolio from my time enrolled at the Oregon State College of Engineering and beyond.
-This is a single page app with only one external route used to contact my email, for now.
+This site is currently deployed at [drega.dev](http://www.drega.dev), displaying my software development portfolio from my time enrolled at the Oregon State College of Engineering and beyond.
+The site has one external route that can be used to send a message to my email.